Blackstone Building (Fort Wayne, Indiana)

-Blackstone Building is a historic commercial building located in downtown Fort Wayne, Indiana.
+The Blackstone Building is a historic commercial building located in downtown Fort Wayne, Indiana.
 It was designed by noted Fort Wayne architect Charles R. Weatherhogg and built in 1927.
-It is a three-story, three bay, Classical Revival style brick building.
+It is a three-story, three-bay, Classical Revival style brick building.
 The front facade features panelled Ionic order pilasters topped by a modillion cornice and a shaped parapet.
 Its upper stories are clad in white terra cotta.
 The building originally housed the Blackstone Shop, an exclusive women's clothing store.

+A wealthy local businessman, William H. Noll (a cough syrup manufacturer who also owned the first factory designed to mass-produce nail polish in the United States) funded the construction of the Blackstone Building.
+Noll owned the adjacent property, Schmitz Block.
+Weatherhogg had previously designed Noll's palatial home elsewhere in Fort Wayne.
+The Blackstone Building was constructed to house Blackstone Shop, a women's clothing store operated by William's wife, Laura Green Noll.
+Blackstone Shop occupied the building until 1937.
+In 1941, a men's clothing store, Harold Hughes, opened in the Blackstone Building.
+It was replaced by another women's clothing store, Nobbson, in 1951.
+Nobbson, which also occupied the first floor of Schmitz Block, closed their downtown location in 1979.

 It was listed on the National Register of Historic Places in 1988.